cheptsov/hello-node/README.md

 ## What is Kubernetes?

-Kubernetes is an open source system for automating deployment, scaling, and management of containerized applications.
-It is a project created to manage a cluster of Linux containers as a single system, managing and running Docker container across multiple hosts, offering co-location of containers, service discovery, and replication control.

 Kubernetes serves two purposes: It scales and starts containers across multiple Docker hosts, balancing the containers across them.
 It also adds a higher level API to define how containers are logically grouped, allowing defining pools of containers, loading balancing, and affinity.
 Kubernetes is defined by states, not processes.
-It builds upon 15 years of experience of running production workload at Google, combined with the best of breed ideas and practices from the community and it groups containers that make up an application into logical units for easy management and discovery.

-Kubernetes is considered more production ready and has its own concepts of pods which makes it a bit more complex than Docker Swarm while on the other hand, Swarm is more Docker native, using cmd similar to the regular Docker CLI commands.

 [Source](http://www.zymr.com/docker-vs-kubernetes/)

 ## Main concepts

 ### Pods

-A Pod is the basic building block of Kubernetes–the smallest and simplest unit in the Kubernetes object model that you create or deploy.
 A Pod represents a running process on your cluster.

+### Services

+A Service defines a logical set of Pods and a policy by which to access them.

 ### Deployments

-A Deployment provides declarative updates for Pods and Replica Sets.
-You only need to describe the desired state in a Deployment object, and the Deployment controller will change the actual state to the desired state at a controlled rate for you.
+A Deployment provides declarative updates for Pods.
+You only need to describe the desired state in a Deployment object, and the Deployment controller will change the actual state to the desired state for you.

-### Services

-A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them - sometimes called a micro-service.

 [Learn more](https://kubernetes.io/docs/concepts/)

 ## Prerequisites